emqx/emqx-docs/en_US/data-integration/data-bridge-gcp-pubsub.md

    mqttx pub -i emqx_c -t /devices/+/events -m '{ "msg": "hello GCP PubSub" }'
    ```

-2. Check the running status of the data bridge, there should be one new incoming and one new outgoing message.
+2. Check the running status of the Sink, there should be one new incoming and one new outgoing message.

 3. Go to GCP **Pub/Sub** -> **Subscriptions**, click **MESSAGES** tab.
 You should see the message.